 Hartmann set out to capture the isolation and awkwardness one feels in the parks, streets, and buildings of the city.
 Unsurprisingly, they are completely controlled by the authoritarian state.
 His photos are void of everyday people, workers, pedestrians, and traffic.
 Pyongyang is like a ghost city.

 Focus on theater and art

-There were several phases of construction that touched on theater and art.
+Several phases of construction touched on theater and art.
 The first of them was the Korean Central Historical Museum and the Korean Art Gallery, both of which had interests in new housing.
 Then came the Pyongyang Grand Theatre when it was time to remodel the Pyongyang streets.
-As construction went on, there came the Pyongyang Metro which came to completion in 1973.
+As construction went on, there came the Pyongyang Metro, which came to completion in 1973.
 The other theatrical development was the series of monuments that were built in the Mansu Hill Area.
-The Changgwang Street was then reshaped in 1980, and the Mansudae Assembly Hall rebuilt in 1984.
+The Changgwang Street was then reshaped in 1980, and the Mansudae Assembly Hall was rebuilt in 1984.
 The assembly became the seat of leadership for the country.
 Other great pieces of art have been built later.

 Art in North Korea

 The government of North Korea also strictly controls art.
 For you to be an artist in the country, it is a prerequisite that you become a member of the national artists’ union.
 The art “scene” is dominated by the Mansudae Art Studio, which is made of around 700 artists.
 Art in North Korea is carried out in the social realist style and assessed for how much it upholds the revolution.
 Most of the country’s art is in ink, sculptures, linocuts, and public mosaics.
 Some artists have actually exhibited their pieces abroad, in cities such as London, Seoul, and others.